alexandroskaikkis30/CVSMD-MAF/README.md

 # Results

-The molecular extension profile suggests that the model can sample conformations reaching higher extensions at lower forces, indicating improved exploration of the conformational space.
-It also demonstrates the model’s ability to generate novel samples distinct from those in the reference dataset.
+The molecular extension profile shown below illustrates that Model A can sample conformations reaching higher extensions at lower forces, indicating enhanced exploration of the conformational space.
+It also highlights the model’s ability to generate novel samples distinct from those observed in the reference dataset.